Brightening Routine for Oily, Acne-Prone Skin

 Key Takeaways

-- Never skip moisturizer—dehydrated oily skin produces MORE oil to compensate
+- Never skip moisturizer — dehydrated oily skin produces more oil to compensate

 Why Oily Acne-Prone Skin Needs a Different Brightening Approach

-The key is using ingredients that address both concerns simultaneously.
 Turmeric, niacinamide, and certain acids (kojic, azelaic) brighten dark spots while also helping control acne and excess oil.
+Understanding the difference between brightening and whitening helps you choose safer products.

-🔬 The Turmeric Science
+The Turmeric Science

 Morning Routine (4 Steps)

-☀️ AM Brightening Routine
+AM Brightening Routine

 Step 1: Gel Cleanser with Brightening Actives

 Wash with a turmeric gel cleanser or turmeric kojic acid soap.
 These remove excess oil and start brightening with every wash.
-Gel textures are lighter than cream cleansers and won't leave residue that clogs pores.

 Step 2: Lightweight Brightening Serum

-Amount: 3-4 drops, patted (not rubbed) into skin.
+Amount: 3-4 drops, patted gently into skin.

 Step 3: Oil-Free Moisturizer

-Look for: "Oil-free," "non-comedogenic," or "gel-cream" on the label.
+Look for: "Oil-free" or "gel-cream" on the label.

-Step 4: Sunscreen SPF 30+ (Non-Negotiable)
+Step 4: Sunscreen SPF 30+ (Essential)

-Reapply: Every 2 hours if outdoors, or after sweating.
+Reapply: Every 2 hours if outdoors or after sweating.

 Evening Routine (3-4 Steps)

-🌙 PM Brightening Routine
+PM Brightening Routine

-Step 1: Double Cleanse (If Wearing Sunscreen/Makeup)
+Step 1: Double Cleanse (If Wearing Sunscreen)

 Step 2: Treatment Serum